Home :: Just Tassie Books :: OUT of PRINT :: Bruising The Red Earth - Ochre mining and ritual in Aboriginal Tasmania

 Softcover book, published 1994, 194-pages, indexed

-This is an OUT OF PRINT book; it is in USED but generally good condition with some creasing of the back cover, and remmants of pencilled price on first page.
+This is an OUT OF PRINT book; it is in USED condition.
 Please contact the bookshop, Just Tassie Books at The Book Cellar, for additional detailed photos and description of condition.

 SKU SKU19212